getify/You-Dont-Know-JS/README.md

 # You Don't Know JS Yet (book series) - 2nd Edition

 This is a series of books diving deep into the core mechanisms of the JavaScript language.
+This is the **second edition** of the book series:

 <a href="https://leanpub.com/ydkjsy-get-started"><img src="get-started/images/cover.png" width="75"></a>&nbsp;&nbsp;
 <a href="https://leanpub.com/ydkjsy-scope-closures"><img src="scope-closures/images/cover.png" width="75"></a>&nbsp;&nbsp;...

 **To read more about the motivations and perspective behind this book series, check out the [Preface](preface.md).**

+If you're looking for the previous **first edition** books, [they can be found here](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/README.md).

 ## Premier Sponsor